lumeland/lume.land/plugins/redirects.md

 ---
 ```

-At some point, you decide to change the url to simply `/hello/`.
-All urls to
+At some point, you decide to change the URL to simply `/hello/`.
+All URLs to
 `/articles/hello/` will be broken and the SEO ranking lost.
 To avoid that, you
-can create a redirection from the old url to the new one, so both links will
+can create a redirection from the old URL to the new one, so both links will
 work fine.
-You only have to create the `oldUrl` variable with the previous url:
+You only have to create the `oldUrl` variable with the previous URL:

 ```yml
 ---